creationix/jsgit/README.md

 js-git-node
 ===========

-CLI tools for using js-git from node.js
+A command-line git client powered by js-git and node.js

 ## Install